...

 Everest Base Camp Trek Route Map

-Key Locations on Everest Base Camp Trek Route Map
+Key Locations on Everest Base Camp Trek Map

 On route to the Everest Base Camp, trekkers travel through several key locations that serve as crucial stops during their journey.
 These key locations hold special significance among the local people and trekkers passing by in the Everest region.